SWE-UniStuttgart/Qlunc/readme.md

 # **Quantification of lidar uncertainties - Qlunc**

 ## What is Qlunc?
-Qlunc is a software that aims to quantify errors when measuring with a lidar device.
+Qlunc is a python-based, open, freely available software that aims to quantify errors when measuring with a lidar device.
 The code has an objected-oriented structure; by using python objects and simulating real lidar components the code puts all together in modules to eventually build up a lidar [digital twin](https://en.wikipedia.org/wiki/Digital_twin).
 The code is meant to be as modular as possible and offers the possibility of creating different lidar objects on parallel (see [Tutorial2.ipynb](https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Tutorials/Tutorial2.ipynb)), with different components at the same time.
 This allows to easily combine different modules with different characteristics simulating different lidar devices.

 ![Qlunc basic structure image](https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Pictures_repo_/Qlunc_GralStructure.JPG)